Accenture/DBTestCompareGenerator/README.md

 FROM
  Production.Product
 ```
-Rest of column types listed in *appsettings.json*
+Rest of the column types listed in *appsettings.json*
 ```json
 "ColumnTypesToGroupBy": "nvarchar,nchar,datetime,date,bit"
 ```